aleks-py/aleks-py.github.io/_pages/about.md

 The U-Net architecture (which we use as a noise detector) is an auto-encoder.
 Downsampling and upsampling is done with convolutional layers.
 However, because the latent space is lower-dimensional, it’s possible to lose information, meaning that spatial recreation can be imprecise during upsampling.
 To deal with this, U-Net has **skip connections** that provide access to spatial information during downsampling.

 However, the poor feature representation in the initial layers result in redundant information.
 To deal with this, we can add attention layers at the skip connections to suppress activation in irrelevant regions, reducing the number of redundant features brought across.
-For text-to-image generation, these attention networks also have access to the text embeddings to help condition the attention.
+For Text-to-Image generation, these attention networks also have access to the text embeddings to help condition the attention.

 ## **Text to Video Generation**

-##### **How do we extend text to image to text to video?**
+##### **How do we extend Text-to-Image to Text-to-Video?**

 Text to image generation uses U-Net architecture with 2D spatial convolution and attention layers.
 For video generation, we need to add a third temporal dimension to the two spatial ones.
 3D convolution layers are computationally expensive and 3D attention layers are computationally intractable.
 Therefore, these papers have their own approaches.